 Choose ZoomInfo if your goal isn't just to acquire data but to act on it.

 ZoomInfo combines a B2B data platform (500M contacts, 120M direct dials, 200M+ verified business email addresses) with the GTM Context Graph, an intelligence layer that turns raw signals into understanding of why deals move and which accounts to prioritize.
-Whether your team needs AI-powered prospecting in GTM Workspace, multi-channel campaign orchestration in GTM Studio, or programmatic access through APIs and MCP, ZoomInfo provides the data, the intelligence, and the execution tools in one platform.
+Whether your team needs AI-driven prospecting in GTM Workspace, multi-channel campaign orchestration in GTM Studio, or programmatic access through APIs and MCP, ZoomInfo provides the data, the intelligence, and the execution tools in one platform.

 For go-to-market teams that need to find, engage, and convert buyers, not just build datasets, ZoomInfo connects data to action.